HHH-GH/git-cheatsheet/README.md

 On the GitHub website page from step 1 you’ll find the https address for the remote repository.
 We’re going to link our local repository to that remote repository.

 Copy the address of the remote repository and add it as the remote origin for the local repository with the following command.
-(We’re using this Git Cheatsheet repository for this example.)
+(We’re using my Git Cheatsheet repository for this example.)

 ```
 git remote add origin https://github.com/HHH-GH/git-cheatsheet.git